jipawlik/jipawlik/README.md

 <img align="right" alt="Moss" width="220px" src="https://media.giphy.com/media/g79am6uuZJKSc/giphy.gif" />

-I'm a former musician who has found a new passion in coding and I'm excited to follow that path professionally!
+I'm a former musician and artist who has found a new passion in coding and I'm excited to follow that path professionally!

 ## Reach me via